 Description: Maurizio, Count of Saxony – a young, brave general fell in love with Adriana Lecouvreur, a beautiful Paris stage actress.
 He expressed his affections to his beloved, comparing her beauty to a flag waving in the midst of a hard war.
 Love has turned a martial artist like him into a romantic poet...

 MAURIZIO La dolcissima effigie sorridente in te rivedo della madre cara; nel tuo cor della mia patria, dolce preclara l’aura ribevo, che m’aprì la mente.
 Bella tu sei, come la mia bandiera, della pugne fiammante entro i vapor; tu sei gioconda, come la chimera della Gloria promessa al vincitor.
 Bella tu sei, tu sei gioconda.
 Sì, amor mi fa poeta.
-(Arturo Colautti)
+(Arturo Colautti) | MAURIZIO In you, I see a gentle smile of my beloved mother From your heart I breathe the sweet air of my homeland Where you were born You are as beautiful as a flag Amidst the fire and smoke of the battle You're as fresh as a demon Promises of glorious and vain feats.
+How lovely you are.
+Of course, love made me a poet. |

 7. Ebben?
 Ne andrò lontana